microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 1. Merge sdk/green into sdk/red
 2. Merge samples/green into samples/red
 3. Make sure protocol version is incremented in red branches if needed:
-  a.
-MREUnityRuntimeLib\Constants.cs: ProtocolVersion
+   1. MREUnityRuntimeLib\Constants.cs: ProtocolVersion
-  b. packages\sdk\src\utils\verifyClient.ts: CurrentProtocolVersion
+   2. packages\sdk\src\utils\verifyClient.ts: CurrentProtocolVersion
-  c. **TODO: We should change to have both current and min protocol versions.
+   3. **TODO: We should change to have both current and min protocol versions.
 Unity rejects if MRE currentprotocolversion is higher than unity.Current or older than unity.min, and MRE rejects only if Unity.current is older than min (because newer clients are compatible with  older MREs)**
 4. Test pass* for red branches
 5. Create new unity/sdk/sample branches named v0.[new_minor].n, matching the red (NOTE: if there was already a new SDK release created, but it wasn't "shipped", we can stomp that - i.e. if v0.[new_minor-1].n was never used in any host app, we can just reset hard, instead of creating v0.[new_minor].n)
 6. Build Unity DLLs* from unity/v0.[new_minor].n